jaimegarciasdr9/TFG/README.md

 Both methods are applied to model and predict the pension system's behavior in the short and medium term, providing insights into its future sustainability.

 ## Project Objectives
-Develop accurate models for predicting the number of pension beneficiaries and the total expenditure.
+- Develop accurate models for predicting the number of pension beneficiaries and the total expenditure.

-Compare traditional time series forecasting (ARIMA) with advanced machine learning techniques (RNN).
+- Compare traditional time series forecasting (ARIMA) with advanced machine learning techniques (RNN).

-Analyze the implications of different economic and demographic scenarios on the Spanish pension system.
+- Analyze the implications of different economic and demographic scenarios on the Spanish pension system.

+## Data Sources
+The data used in this project come from multiple public and reliable sources, including:

+- INE (Instituto Nacional de Estadística): Provides demographic data such as population growth, life expectancy, and mortality rates.

+- Ministerio de Inclusión, Seguridad Social y Migraciones: Historical data on pension payments and beneficiaries.

+- Banco de España: Macroeconomic indicators, such as inflation rates and GDP growth, that impact pension sustainability.

+The data is preprocessed and transformed to fit the requirements of both ARIMA and RNN models.